Tuesday, September 13th

 Drawing from his 30 years of creating award-winning interactive products for children, Mark Schlichting will share tips, insights, and key components of how to turn a simple tap or click into a magical experience.
 Join us to hear highlights from Mark’s book, Understanding Kids, Play and Interactive Design: How to Create Games Children Love – from the importance of play patterns (and how to utilize them), to how disequalibration and surprise drive continued curiosity.

-Saurabh Gupta, the master behind “Dash” and “Dot”, will focus on how to create a product that is not only gender neutral, but culturally neutral.
-He’ll be providing resources and localization plans that will span the globe for those that want to expand.
-Learn from those that have penetrated a global market.
+Saurabh Gupta is the Chief Technology Office and co-founder of Wonder Workshop.
+He is one the inventors of the “Dash” and “Dot” robots.
+He will focus on how to create a product that is not only gender neutral, but culturally neutral.
+He will be talking about some of the challenges in doing this, and how Wonder Workshop tackled those.
+Learn from those who have penetrated a global market.

 Brands and Agencies VR 101